-The Founder purchased from the Company an aggregate of 795,000 Private Placement Units, at a price of \$10.00 per Private Placement Unit in a private placement that occurred simultaneously with the completion of the IPO (the "Private Placement").
+The Founder purchased from the Company an aggregate of 795,000 Private Placement Units, at a price of \$10.00 per Private Placement Unit in a private placement that occurred simultaneously with the completion of the Offering.
 Each Private Placement Unit consists of one share of the Company's common stock, \$0.0001 par value and one Private Placement Warrant.
-Each whole Private Placement Warrant will be exercisable for \$11.50 per share, and the exercise price of the Private Placement Warrants may be adjusted in certain circumstances as described in Note 6 to our financial statements included in this Annual Report.
-Unlike the warrants included in the Public Units sold in the IPO (as defined below), if held by the original holder or its permitted transferees, the warrants included in the Private Placement Units are not redeemable by the Company and subject to certain limited exceptions, will be subject to transfer restrictions until one year following the consummation of the business combination.
-If the warrants included in the Private Placement Units will be redeemable by the Company and exercisable by holders on the same basis as the warrants included in the IPO.
+Each whole Private Placement Warrant will be exercisable for \$11.50 per share, and the exercise price of the Private Placement Warrants may be adjusted in certain circumstances as described in Note 7 to our financial statements included in this Annual Report.
+Unlike the warrants included in the Public Units (as defined below) sold in the Offering (as defined below), if held by the original holder or its permitted transferees, the warrants included in the Private Placement Units are not redeemable by the Company and subject to certain limited exceptions, will be subject to transfer restrictions until one year following the consummation of the business combination.
+If the warrants included in the Private Placement Units are held by holders other than the initial holders or their permitted transferees, the warrants included in the Private Placement Units will be redeemable by the Company and exercisable by holders on the same basis as the warrants included in the Offering.